orbingol/NURBS-Python/docs/surface_generator.rst

 custom-sized surfaces with arbitrary divisions and generating hills (or bumps) on the surface.
 It is also possible to export the surface as a text file in the format described under :doc:`File Formats <file_formats>` documentation.

-The classes :py:class:`.CPGen.Grid` and :py:class:`.CPGen.GridWeighted` are responsible for generating surfaces and they are documented under :doc:`Core Libraries <modules>`.
+The classes :py:class:`.CPGen.Grid` and :py:class:`.CPGen.GridWeighted` are responsible for generating the surfaces.

 The following example illustrates a sample usage of the B-Spline surface generator: